INFERNO

 Base of Operations: Pittsburgh, Pennsylvania

-Limitations: As Inferno, Conroy was mute and may have suffered from clouded thinking abilities as well.
+As Inferno, Conroy was apparently mute and suffered from clouded thinking abilities as well (see comments).

 History:

-(Journey Into Mystery I#120) - When Thor needed to repair Mjolnir following a battle with the Asgardian Destroyer, he stopped at the Paretta Steel Mill to use their machinery.
+(Journey Into Mystery I#120 - BTS/Avengers I#192 (fb) - BTS) - One night when Conroy was shift foreman Thor stopped at the Mill, as he needed to use their machinery to repair Mjolnir following a battle with the Asgardian Destroyer.
 After he finished, he shook hands with a number of the mill personnel, including Joseph Conroy.

-Comments: Joseph Conroy sort of created by Stan "the Man" Lee and Jack "King" Kirby; fleshed out, named, and remade as Inferno by David Michelinie, Arvell Jones, Ricardo Villamonte, and maybe George Perez
+Comments: Created by David Michelinie, Arvell Jones, Ricardo Villamonte, and maybe George Perez

 An interesting character created of some minor continuity, and then later reused after he became a piece of minor continuity.